Tannerite00/BenfordsLawMachine/README.md

 # Gaussian Distribution

 Gives a normal distribution based on the total spent on each Item by each Rep. If there is an abnormally large or small trnasaction it is made clearly visible for the user to see.
-WIP: Plots a normal distribution, but of all totals, not done by each group yet.
+WIP: Plots a normal distribution for each item group, with first and second std dev lines plotted to easily pick out outliers.